Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 7. IncomingCall interface changes:
     1. new readonly property `callerInfo` of type CallerInfo has been added

-## Release notes for February 17, 2021
+## v1.0.0-beta.5

-This release notes contain new changes for ACS Calling Web (JavaScript) SDK v1.0.0-beta.5
+This release notes for February 17, 2021 contain new changes for ACS Calling Web (JavaScript) SDK v1.0.0-beta.5
 ## Bug fixes
 1. Fixed https://github.com/Azure/Communication/issues/46
     - Device names do not appear on Android Chrome after calling DeviceManager.AskDevicePermission(), then enumerating the Microphone List